 We expect that our current articles will be amended by a deed of amendment, prior to the effectiveness of the registration statement of which this prospectus forms a part.
 We intend to further amend our articles and convert our company into a public company with limited liability (naamloze venootschap) effective prior to the consummation of this offering.
-At an extraordinary general meeting of shareholders to be held on

-January 27, 2014, we anticipate that our shareholders will resolve to amend the current articles and to convert into a public company with limited liability by means of the Deed of Amendment and Conversion, subject to completion of this offering.
+At an extraordinary general meeting of shareholders held on January 27, 2014, our shareholders resolved to amend the current articles and to convert into a public company with limited liability by means of the Deed of Amendment and Conversion, subject to completion of this offering.
 The draft Deed of Amendment and Conversion has been made available to the shareholders in advance of the date of the resolution and remains available for inspection by interested parties at our offices in Amsterdam, the Netherlands up to and including the completion of this offering.